rdf_core 0.9.3

 β¨ Features #

-- Type-safe RDF model: IRIs, Literals, Triples, Graphs, and more
+- Type-safe RDF model: IRIs, literals, triples, graphs, and more

-- Serialization-agnostic: Clean separation from Turtle/JSON-LD/N-Triples
+- Serialization-agnostic: Clean separation of Turtle/JSON-LD/N-Triples

-- Convenience global variables: Easy usage with
+- Convenient global variables: Easy to use with

 turtle